pomtcom/keycloak_user_storage_provider_spi_example/README.md

+For easy example (build success with mvn clean install)

 # File based Keycloak user storage provider

 The [User Storage SPI](https://www.keycloak.org/docs/6.0/server_development/#_user-storage-spi) of Keycloak can be used to write extensions that connect to external user databases and credential stores for customized user federation.